imtiaan/teewee-s-trash/README.md

 ## Notes
 - The bot exits if credentials are not set.
-- Add `!top` or admin commands by extending the message handler in `src/index.js`.
+- Add `!board` or admin commands by extending the message handler in `src/index.js`.

 ## Contributing
 - Fork the repo and create a feature branch for your change.